China graft crackdown helps drive money into Australia property

 Chinese property developers have been aggressively investing abroad to cater to domestic demand and to diversify their assets in response to a cooling property market at home.

-Hong Kong-listed Wanda Commercial Properties (0169.HK) has set up a $1.6 billion fund to invest in Australian real estate, while China's Greenland Holding sold every apartment in a Sydney project last year within the first three hours for a total of 2 billion yuan (194 million pounds).
+Hong Kong-listed Wanda Commercial Properties has set up a $1.6 billion fund to invest in Australian real estate, while China's Greenland Holding sold every apartment in a Sydney project last year within the first three hours for a total of 2 billion yuan ($325 million).

 Australian developers are also flying to China to promote their properties.